The practices are presented in six categories of social-emotional learning skills:

 - Critical and creative thinking (executive functioning)

-The practices within each category identify the division, the time needed and materials required.
+The practices within each category identify the time needed, frequency of use and materials required.

 Ideas for getting started